MaryBethBaker/marybethbaker.github.com/README.md

 marybethbaker.github.com
 ========================

-Personal Page made using code from the-personal-page project
+Personal Page made using code from <a href="https://github.com/weightshift/The-Personal-Page">The-Personal-Page</a> project.

+See license files for more information on re-use.

+january 2013